GE Vernova Hitachi Nuclear Energy: Nuclear services

-GEH has over 70 years of experience in developing Sodium Fast Reactors (SFRs), offering greater fuel efficiency (4x) and higher electricity output (100x) than light water reactors (LWRs).
+As a successor to the nuclear energy legacy of GE and Hitachi, GVH has over 70 years of experience in developing sodium-cooled fast reactors (SFRs), offering greater fuel efficiency (4x) and higher electricity output (100x) than light water reactors (LWRs).
 SFRs help address the challenge of spent nuclear fuel by recycling uranium and transuranics, generating additional electricity while reducing long-term radiotoxicity.
-This innovative approach could provide a cleaner, more flexible energy solution for the future.